arsing/iotedge-mqtt-rs/azure-iot-mqtt/README.md

 - Transparently reconnects when connection is broken or protocol errors, with back-off.

 - Standard futures 0.1 and tokio 0.1 interface.
 The client is just a `futures::Stream` of events received from the server.

+- Supports being used by an edge module to talk to an IoT Edge Hub.

 # Documentation